neicnordic/sensitive-data-archive/CONTRIBUTING.md

-# Contributing guidelines
+# Contributing Guidelines

-We thank you in advance :thumbsup: :tada: for taking the time to contribute, whether with *code* or with *ideas*, to the NeIC SDA project.
+We thank you in advance 👍 🎉 for taking the time to contribute, whether with *code* or with *ideas*, to the NeIC SDA project.

 ## Did you find a bug?

-* Ensure that the bug was not already reported by [searching under Issues].
+- Ensure that the bug was not already reported by [searching under Issues].

-* If you're unable to find an (open) issue addressing the problem, [open a new one].
-Be sure to prefix the issue title with **[BUG]** and to include:
+- If you're unable to find an (open) issue addressing the problem, open a new one by using the following [template to report a bug].
+Be sure to include:

       - a *clear* description,
       - as much relevant information as possible, and
       - a *code sample* or an (executable) *test case* demonstrating the expected behaviour that is not occurring.

-* If possible, use the following [template to report a bug].
+- If possible, prefix the issue title with a short identifier for the relevant repository component, e.g. **[ingest]**, **[postgres]** etc.

 ## How to work on a new feature/bug

-Create an issue on Github or you can alternatively pick one already created.
+- Create an issue on Github or you can alternatively pick one already created.

-Assign yourself to that issue.
+- Assign yourself to that issue.

-Discussions on how to proceed about that issue take place in the comment section on that issue.
+- Discussions on how to proceed about that issue take place in the comment section on that issue.

-Some of the work might have been done already by somebody, hence we avoid unnecessary work duplication and a waste of time and effort.
-Other reason for discussing the issue beforehand is to communicate with the team the changes as some of the features might impact different components, and we can plan accordingly.
+Some of the work might have been done already by a co-worker.
+In this case, unnecessary work duplication and waste of time and effort are to be avoided.
+As some of the features might impact different components, it is a good idea to discuss the issue beforehand with the team and communicate the intended changes so that planning can be done accordingly.

 ## How we work with Git

-All work take place in feature branches.
+All work takes place in feature branches.
 Give your branch a short descriptive name and prefix the name with the most suitable of:

-   * `feature/`
+- `feature/`
-   * `docs/`
+- `docs/`
-   * `bugfix/`
+- `bugfix/`
-   * `test/`
+- `test/`
-   * `refactor/`
+- `refactor/`

 Use comments in your code, choose variable and function names that clearly show what you intend to implement.

-Once the feature is done you can request it to be merged back into `master` by making a Pull Request.
+Once the feature is done you can request it to be merged back into `main` by making a Pull Request.

-Before making the pull request it is a good idea to rebase your branch to `master` to ensure that eventual conflicts with the `master` branch is solved before the PR is reviewed and we can therefore have a clean merge.
+Before making the pull request it is a good idea to rebase your branch to `main` to ensure that eventual conflicts with the `main` branch are solved before the PR is reviewed and that there can be a clean merge.
+> NOTE:
+> In older github repositories the default branch might be called `master` instead of `main`.

-### General stuff about git and commit messages
+### About git and commit messages

 In general it is better to commit often.
 Small commits are easier to roll back and also makes the code easier to review.

-Write helpful commit messages that describes the changes and possibly why they were necessary.
+Write helpful commit messages that describe the changes and possibly why they were necessary.

 Each commit should contain changes that are functionally connected and/or related.
-If you for example want to write _and_ in the first line of the commit message this is an indicator that it should have been two commits.
+If, for example, the first line of the commit message contains the word *and*, this is an indicator that this commit should have been split in two.

-Learn how to select chunks of changed files to do multiple separate commits of unrelated things.
-This can be done with either `git add -p` or `git commit -p`.
+> NOTE:
+> The commands `git add -p` or `git commit -p` can prove useful for selecting chunks of changed files in order to group unrelated things into multiple separate commits.

 #### Helpful commit messages